chadxz/personal-website/src/posts/2023-07-10-self-review.md

   not, how can I expand the proposal to elaborate on this wider impact?
 - Is there any way to make this shorter?
 Am I being redundant anywhere that could be trimmed?
-- Is there enough detail to my proposal to allow reviewers to evaluate it fully?
+- Is there enough detail in my proposal to allow reviewers to evaluate it fully?
   If not, is there some way to make it explicit what kind of feedback I am looking for given the amount of detail?
 - Am I being biased in my description of the alternatives?
 Are the true merits